 I wish this were as easy as it was in Internet Explorer, but the way to create a website or web page shortcut on Windows 10 desktop using Microsoft Edge browser is a bit time-consuming.
 In this post, we will see how to create a website or web page shortcut on Windows 10 desktop for Microsoft Edge browser.
-We will also see how to create a desktop shortcut to launch Edge
+We will also see how to create a desktop shortcut to launch Edge.

-To create a web page desktop using Internet Explorer, all one needed to do was to open the URL, right-clicking a blank space and select Create shortcut and the desktop shortcut would be created.
+To create a web page desktop using Internet Explorer, all one needed to do was to open the URL, right-clicking a blank space, and select Create shortcut and the desktop shortcut would be created.
 Try that in Edge and you will see just 4 context menu entries of which Create shortcut will not be one.

-Create desktop shortcut to launch Edge
+Create a desktop shortcut to launch Edge

 This one is simple.
 Open your Start Menu and scroll down to Microsoft Edge.
 Now simply drag and drop the Edge icon to your desktop and its shortcut will be created.